ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 ---

 **Abstract:** This chapter provides an overview of learning analytics as a research field, for doctoral students who may not have a technical background.
 After describing learning analytics and its typical purposes, you will learn about example learning analytics tools and the settings you could use them in.
-Aside from this beginner-friendly introduction, the chapter provides additional resources later exploration.
+Aside from this beginner-friendly introduction, the chapter provides additional resources for later exploration.

 ## Expected outcomes

 After reading this chapter and doing the proposed exercises, we hope you will:
 * … be able to define learning analytics (LA) in your own words.
-* … understand what kinds of learning analytics solutions are possible  (i.e., what is the design space of LA)
+* … understand what kinds of learning analytics solutions are possible (i.e., what is the design space of LA).
-* … understand the potential benefits and risks that LA technologies can bring, for educational research and practice
+* … understand the potential benefits and risks that LA technologies can bring, for educational research and practice.
-* … become acquainted with multiple LA tools, as well as underlying  technologies and learning resources where you can deepen your knowledge of this research field and its practice
+* … become acquainted with multiple LA tools, as well as underlying technologies and learning resources where you can deepen your knowledge of this research field and its practice.